AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-8-randomized-smoothing.md

 curves reveal whether progress reaches many inputs, including difficult ones, or mostly extends radii that were already large.

-## Put the probabilistic pipeline together
+## From noisy votes to a probabilistic certificate

-Randomized smoothing can now be read as one chain:
+The pieces form one chain:

 $$
 \text{base classifier}